 EC imposes 24-hour ban on BJP MP Parvesh Verma

-The ban on Verma, second in the last one week, came into force at 6 pm on Wednesday.

-This means, he will not be able to campaign for the February 8 Delhi assembly polls any further.
+This means, he will not be able to campaign for the February 8 Delhi Assembly polls any further.
 Campaigning ends at 5 pm on Thursday.
+A complaint by the Aam Aadmi Party (AAP) had alleged that Verma had cast "vitriolic aspersions" on the chief minister of Delhi by referring to him as "terrorist".

+In his response to the EC, Verma had denied making the statement.
+Banning Verma from campaigning for 24 hours, the commission said it "strongly condemns" his remarks.

+On January 30, the BJP MP was barred from campaigning for 96 hours (four days) for making controversial remarks at a poll meet.
+The commission had also ordered his removal from the BJP's list of star campaigners.
+The poll panel also issued a show cause notice to BJP spokesperson Sambit Patra for his remarks during a television interview that attempts were being made to "down" Hindus in India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)